 - How long does the process take?

-For General Grant requests over $20,000 the time between the application deadline and a decision by the Board of Governors is about three months.
+For General Grant requests, the time between the application deadline and a decision is about three months to six months – this depends on the quarterly cycle in which the application is invited.
 It is a two-stage process:

-- Stage 1 – Approximately three to five weeks after the submission deadline, applicants are notified whether or not their application will proceed to Stage 2 and board review.
+- Stage 1 – within six weeks of the submission deadline, applicants are given feedback and notified whether their application will proceed to Stage 2.

 - Why wasn’t my proposal successful?

-Often, an application is not successful because it does not demonstrate a strong fit with our mandate and granting priorities, or fails to provide adequate and clear information about the project and expected outcomes.
+In many cases, applications are declined because the project doesn’t demonstrate a strong fit with the Foundation’s mandate and granting priorities, or fails to provide clear, detailed information about the project and expected outcomes.
 Sometimes, even when an application appears to have met the full criteria of the grants program, it might not be approved.
-Other factors, such as the amount of money available and the relative strengths of competing applications come into play in the decision making process.
+Other factors, such as the amount of money available and the relative strengths of competing applications, affect the decision-making process.

-- Does the Real Estate Foundation provide funding for core activities or organizational development?
+- Does the Real Estate Foundation provide funding indirect/administration/overhead costs or organizational development?

 - Does the Real Estate Foundation provide funding for economic development related projects?